Is your employee advocacy program failing?

 Identify Your Employee Value Proposition

-Not everything has to be about selling your product and closing deals 🙅🏻♀️
+Not everything has to be about selling your product and closing deals.

-What we know is that it’s okay to do that maybe 20-30% of the time, but the rest of your content should be about establishing thought leadership, educating people, and potentially even entertaining people.
+What we know is that it’s okay to do that maybe 20-30% of the time, but the rest of your content should focus on establishing thought leadership, educating people, and even entertaining them.

 You could build a content framework so employees know what content will be in the program for them to share.